 43. In response to France's question on criminal responsibility, the Brazilian Government believed that this issue will not be approved or adopted.
 On torture, Brazil referred to its 2006 plan to implement and integrate a programme including a large number of states.
-A national committee on torture has also been created with the participation of the Ministry for Foreign Affairs and NGOs.
-Congress has also adopted the Optional Protocol to the Convention against Torture.
+A national committee on torture has also been created with the participation of the Special Secretariat of Human Rights, the Ministry for Foreign Affairs and NGOs.
+Congress has also adopted the Optional Protocol to the Convention against Torture .
+The Brazilian delegation also referred to the challenge of establishing the national prevention mechanism in line with the Optional Protocol.

 44. In response to China, Cuba and the Syrian Arab Republic, regarding the Zero Hunger programme, Brazil stressed that this was a ministry-wide policy that involved states, municipalities and civil society, and that a Special Secretariat for food has been created.
 Initiatives to fight hunger include the establishment of various systems and the involvement of children in a school food programme, as well as food supply programme to indigenous populations.
 Referring to the Single Health System, the services of the Single Health Programme have reached out to 70 per cent of the Brazilian population, and services include the distribution of 130 million vaccines, 2 million ambulatory procedures and 11.3 million hospital internments.
-Brazil noted, however, that the situation is critical and that this sector requires investment.
 Brazil acknowledged the gap between universal access to health care and the actual state of health care.